 Hoping to mitigate the often prohibitive cost of IVF for patients who are struggling with infertility, a handful of provincial governments have introduced publicly funded programs.
 These programs cover some of the costs associated with the treatment, which can otherwise run upwards of $10,000 per cycle.

 Ontario, which launched its IVF funding model last December, became the fourth province to have such a program, joining Manitoba, Quebec and New Brunswick.

 IVF treatments can be physically, emotionally and financially taxing.
 Before you embark on this choice, it’s important for prospective patients to be as informed as possible.
 Here are five things you should keep in mind.

-1. Research the process Before deciding to pursue IVF, patients should try to understand the treatment process and what is involved in each step.
-Being well informed is the best way to be mentally prepared for the emotional and physical changes that IVF can bring.
-Success rates vary from clinic to clinic, so don’t be afraid to ask what your chances of having a baby are with a particular treatment.
+Before deciding to pursue IVF, patients should try to understand the treatment process and what is involved in each step.
+Being well-informed is the best way to be mentally prepared for the emotional and physical changes that IVF can bring.
+Success rates vary from clinic to clinic, so don’t be afraid to ask about your chances of having a baby with a particular treatment.

-3. Timing is everything IVF can be physically and emotionally stressful.
+IVF can be physically and emotionally stressful.
 I recommend that women avoid starting an IVF treatment cycle during known periods of high stress or a major life change, such as a career shift.
-If you are comfortable with sharing your plans, talk to your employer so that you can make adjustments to minimize work-related stress wherever possible, as well as make accommodations for the multiple clinic visits required when you’re undergoing IVF.
+If you are comfortable sharing your plans, talk to your employer so that you can make adjustments to minimize work-related stress wherever possible and make accommodations for the multiple clinic visits required when you’re undergoing IVF.